 - Go to Settings.

-- Touch Apps & notifications.
+- Touch Apps > See all apps.

-- Touch an app.
+- Select an app.

-- Touch Advanced > Battery.
+- Touch App Battery Usage.

+- Use the DISABLE or FORCE CLOSE buttons to turn off apps that consume too much power.

 Low Battery Notification

 When the battery charge level drops below the change level in the table below, the device displays a notice to connect the device to power.
 Charge the battery using one of the charging accessories.